 Alex Haley Interviewed On The WEWS Show Black On Black

-Alex Haley was a guest on the WEWS public affairs show, Black On Black, which taped on October 5, 1976.
-Alex Haley spoke about his book, Roots: The Saga of An American Family, which was, at the time, being filmed for an upcoming ABC mini-series.
+Alex Haley was a guest on the WEWS public affairs show, which taped on October 5, 1976, and was hosted by Allen Davis.
+Alex Haley spoke about his book, Roots: The Saga of An American Family, which was being filmed for an upcoming ABC mini-series.
 Haley tells of how he came to the realization that the story had to be told from the point of view of the slaves and how he connected to his past generations, in part by sailing on a ship from Monrovia, Liberia to the United States.
-Haley was quizzed by panelists Vivian Aplin, Dick Peery, Darlene Johnson, and John Lenear.
+Haley was quizzed by panelists Vivian Aplin, Dick Peery, Darlene Johnson and John Lenear.